equinor/R_programming_101/03_03_R_nuts_and_bolts_data_types.md

 - Lists,
 - Factors,
 - Matrices,
-- Data frames, ..
+- Data frames

-`mode` and `typeof` can be used to understand the internal type or storage mode for an R object.
+`mode` and `typeof` functions can be used to understand the internal type or storage mode for an R object.

 Vectors: the R workhorse